lividavi19/php-file-uploader/README.md

 ```
 // The upload() function expects a file as the first argument
 // Since we are calling the function with a string as the first argument
-// Then upload process will fail, and the upload() function returns an empty string :point_down:
+// Then upload process will fail, and the upload() function returns an empty string

 $myVariable = "String type";
 $fileName = upload ($myVariable); // empty string ""